 Anyone can brew delicious, authentic Italian espresso right at home with only some basic equipment.
-Try to imagine the joy of waking up each morning to a rich, delicious espresso, cappuccino or latte right in your own kitchen!
-With the knowledge outlined here, a good (not necessarily expensive!) “pump driven” espresso machine, and some quality ground Italian espresso, you can quickly begin setting up a wonderful home cafe.
+Just imagine the joy of waking up each morning to a rich, delicious espresso, cappuccino or latte right in your own kitchen!
+With the knowledge outlined here, a good (but not necessarily expensive) “pump driven” espresso machine, and some quality ground Italian espresso, you can quickly begin setting up a wonderful home cafe.

-What you will need to brew espresso (the essentials):
+What you will need for home brewing (the essentials):

 A quality “pump driven” espresso machine.

-One of the most important things to know is that you can only brew authentic espresso using a quality “pump driven” espresso machine designed to create the correct brewing pressure and temperature required for proper espresso extraction.
-This does not mean you need to spend allot of money for a high-end espresso machine; however, those low priced “steam powered” units sold in department stores will not fit the bill.
-The good news is that all of the espresso machines we carry here at Espresso Zone can indeed brew a true espresso.
-Also, if you would like to learn more about choosing a machine please see our article:
+One of the most important things to know is that you can only brew authentic espresso using a “pump driven” espresso machine designed to create the correct brewing pressure and temperature required for proper espresso extraction.
+This does not mean you need to spend allot of money for a high-end home espresso machine; however, those low priced “steam powered” units sold in department stores will not fit the bill.
+The good news is that all of the espresso machines we carry here at Espresso Zone can indeed brew properly.

 An espresso tamper.

-Used to compress, or “tamp” the ground espresso in your espresso machine filter basket.
+Espresso tampers are used to compress, or “tamp” the ground espresso in your espresso machine filter basket.
 This pushes all of the ground espresso particles together, creating the water flow resistance needed to establish proper brewing pressure.
-To learn more about espresso tampers and choosing the correct size for your machine please see our article:

 Premium Italian Espresso (Beans or Pre-Ground).